abdann2/blackrose-website/blackrose-website-backend/README.md

         3. Access the `Email` shared state and send the message.
         4. Return success response
     4. Make a handler for 'registration/confirm' which expands a query for the `token`.
 If the token is found successfully in the `registration_tokens` table, return a success response and update the user's `email_confirmed` as True.
 Delete the entry in `registration_tokens` when done.
+    5. Modify `login_handler` to not allow logins for users who have not confirmed their emails
 2. Input Validation for these REST endpoints using the `validator` crate See [this axum example](https://github.com/tokio-rs/axum/blob/main/examples/validator/src/main.rs) for direction.
     1. Define `FromRequest` implementation on `UserCredentials` and `UserRegistrationCredentials`.
 This would use the `DbInterface` state to do the checking of the things done in `registration_handler` and `login_handler`.
 In addition, the `Validate` trait would be derived on the aforementioned structs.